• Skip to primary navigation

 Instructions

-• Add all ingredients to the container for your stick blender or the bowl of the food processor.
+• Add all ingredients to the cup of your stick blender or the bowl of the food processor.
 Blend until well combined and you reach a smooth consistency.

 Nutrition facts are sometimes provided below and are calculated using an online calculator.
 With specific brands of ingredients and additions, omissions, or substitutions the nutrition facts may change.
 We encourage you to use your own nutrition facts caculator to obtain the most accurate nutrition facts for your meal.